codemakerai/codemaker-vscode/README.md

 ## Overview

-Integrates CodeMaker Code Generation capabilities and directly offers them as IDE context options.
+CodeMaker AI Visual Studio Code extension.
+Offers all the CodeMaker AI features directly in the IDE.

 ## Features